rycastaneda/pm-components/document-matrix/README.md

-# Supplier Details - Requested Documents

-Component that handles different required items that contains dropzones for files to be uploaded.
-Mainly used for Supplier Details
+# Document Matrix

+Component that shows a grid matrix containing services with their corresponding documents

 # How to run

- - Change the `quote-id` in `index.html` to any quote ID that the default searcher has.
+ - Change the `quote-id` in `index.html` to any quote ID that the default searcher/supplier has.
- - Change the `matched-item-id` to the selected matched item in the ui
  - Run `npm install` and `npm start` then go to http://pm.local.dev:8000